19 Mar Most Pet Friendly Places in Australia

 Want a hotel break?

-You and your pooch are spoilt for choice with 820 dog friendly locations in Australia.
+You and your pooch are spoilt for choice with more than 1000 dog friendly locations in Australia.
 However, if it’s more than a walk in the park you both need, you can find a place to rest your heads at a host of dog-friendly hotels.
 In Melbourne, The Albany Hotel and Hilton Melbourne South Wharf both welcome dogs.
 In Sydney, you’re welcome any time at The Observatory Hotel and at the Medusa in Darlinghurst.
 In Hobart, your dog will have a great night’s snooze at City View Motel Hobart.
 Call in advance to check if they have a room available.

 Want a pet-friendly park?